waggle-sensor/summer2021/Liu/paper-notes/Zilberstein-AAAI-1996.md

 Author: Shlomo Zilberstein

  - Anytime algorithms give intelligent systems the capability to trade deliberation time for quality of results.
- - This capability is essential for successful operation in domains such as signal interpreta- tion, real-time diagnosis and repair, and mobile robot control.
+ - This capability is essential for successful operation in domains such as signal interpretation, real-time diagnosis and repair, and mobile robot control.
  - **What characterizes these domains is that it is not feasible (computationally) or desirable (economically) to compute the optimal answer.**
  - This article surveys the main control problems that arise when a system is composed of several anytime algorithms.
 These problems relate to optimal management of uncertainty and precision.
  - After a brief introduction to anytime computation, I outline a wide range of existing solutions to the metalevel control problem and describe current work that is aimed at increasing the applicability of anytime computation.